The American with Disabilities Act requires an institution

 of his/her need for accommodation.
 Students requiring special adaptive

-computer software or equipment should contact the center at least six weeks
+computer software or equipment are encouraged to contact the center at least six weeks

 before the semester begins.